anandsunderraman/jsonsqlonline/branch.md

    c.
 Implement auto complete for the table names -- *** Completed
    c.
 Allow '*' to be added and when added remove other columns and vice versa

+20th Dec

+Pending bugs
+1. table name suggestions should not include arrays because they need an index